The Quality of Your Life Depends on the Quality of Your Sleep

 Current research into sleep has shown just how important a good night's sleep is to function optimally in our busy, sometimes stressful, daily lives.
 Extensive research has begun to provide a detailed explanation for the benefits of healthy sleeping habits, and the impact of less than optimal sleep on our overall health, productivity, moods and relationships.
 A solid night's sleep has a myriad of benefits to keep us mentally alert, physically refreshed and emotionally stable.

 This vital maintenance system, first discovered in 2012, uses the cells’ mitochondria to remove cellular waste from the brain.
-It was found that the clear cerebrospinal fluid (CSF) in the brain is what is responsible for draining toxins from the brain, much like how the lymph system in other organs is what removes waste from those cells to the kidney and liver.
-But the brain has no lymph – it has CSF instead.
-The important aspect of the glymphatic system is that it is particularly active during sleep, and not getting enough sleep or not sleeping deeply enough hinders your brain’s ability to perform this nightly flush, possibly leading to the cognitive effects you experience the next day.
+The important aspect of the glymphatic system is that it is particularly active during sleep, and not getting enough sleep or not sleeping deeply enough hinders your brain’s ability to perform this nightly flush.
 For detailed information on this important research - http://www.sleepdex.org/reboot.htm.

 The National Sleep Foundation, https://sleepfoundation.org/, suggests that "Your bedroom is your sanctuary from the stresses of the day.
 Use your senses to create the best environment for sleep."
-They now have an additional website, https://sleep.org/, that is "dedicated to starting a movement about the positive benefits of sleep health.
-Learn more about how you can feel better and start improving your sleep today."
+They now have an additional website, https://sleep.org/, that is "dedicated to starting a movement about the positive benefits of sleep health."

 Both of these sites provide a wealth of information on successful sleeping habits, sleep health, sleep disorders and additional sleep topics.
 We urge to investigate these sites, not only if you are having trouble sleeping, but also to create even higher quality sleeping habits.